| |

 Virima integrates with TeamDynamix to associate tickets, assets, and services — giving IT teams better impact awareness when incidents or changes occur.

-Ideal fit: Higher education institutions, government agencies, and public sector IT teams that need ITSM and project management in an integrated environment.
+Ideal fit: Higher education institutions, government agencies, and public sector IT teams that need ITSM software and project management in an integrated environment.

-The CMDB Accuracy Problem
+The CMDB accuracy problem

 A CMDB is only useful when it reflects reality.
-In most environments, that means it needs to be continuously updated as infrastructure changes.
+In most environments, that means it needs to be continuously refreshed as infrastructure changes.
 Manual updates cannot keep pace.
 Stale CMDB data leads to incidents that take longer to resolve, changes that fail because dependencies were not mapped, and audit reports that do not reflect actual infrastructure.

-Research from Information Technology Intelligence Consulting (ITIC) found that 98% of organizations say a single hour of unplanned downtime costs more than $100,000 — and for a third of enterprises, that figure climbs between $1 million and $5 million per hour.
+According to ITIC research, 98% of organizations say a single hour of unplanned downtime costs more than $100,000 — and for a third of enterprises, that figure climbs between $1 million and $5 million per hour.
 Inaccurate CMDB data is a direct contributor to that cost.

-How to Choose the Right ITSM Software for Your Organization
+How to choose the right ITSM software for your organization

 Where is your organization today on the service management maturity curve?
 If you are early in your ITSM journey, tools like HaloITSM and Hornbill offer strong foundations with lower implementation overhead.
 If you are scaling toward enterprise-grade orchestration, ServiceNow and Ivanti offer the depth — and the cost — that comes with it.

-Step 2: Map Your Integration Ecosystem
+Step 2: Map your integration ecosystem

-Step 3: Evaluate Total Cost of Ownership
+Step 3: Evaluate total cost of ownership

 What is ITSM software and what does it do?